Save yourself a lot of time and headache: before you dive into building your new website, think through a high-level website plan.

 You need to have a good idea of what kinds of content you will create — but, of course, it isn’t realistic to think you’ll have your content created before you build the website.
 The website will have to come first.

 Again, you don’t need to have a full list of all the content you’ll need forever.
-Instead, I recommend coming up with 1–2 content ideas for each type of content you want on your site.
+Instead, we recommend coming up with 1–2 content ideas for each type of content you want on your site.
 This will give you a good sense of what your content will look like, which will influence which WordPress theme you’ll use.

 Some common content types: